-Spinal canal stenosis and related symptoms occur when the spinal canal becomes constricted and neural tissue is compressed.
-The condition typically occurs with aging and is unavoidable.
-Most spinal stenosis is completely asymptomatic; only when stenotic areas apply pressure to the spinal cord and/or nerve roots do symptoms develop.
-Spinal stenosis, when symptomatic, affects the neck and back more than the thoracic region of the vertebral column.
-Development of symptomatic spinal stenosis can be hastened by a number of spinal conditions, including osteoarthritis, bone spurs and herniated discs.
+Symptoms of spinal canal stenosis only occur when the spinal canal becomes constricted and the nerve roots or spinal cord become compressed.
+This condition is associated with aging and is unavoidable.
+Spinal stenosis, when symptomatic, affects the neck (cervical) and lower back (lumbar) regions more than the thoracic (middle) region of the vertebral column.
+Development of symptomatic spinal stenosis can be worsened by a number of spinal conditions, including osteoarthritis, bone spurs and herniated discs.
 Read on to learn more about the symptoms of this condition and the treatment available.

 Canal stenosis symptoms

-- Cervical spinal canal stenosis – Patients with spinal stenosis in the cervical (neck) region of the spine typically experience weakness, numbness and pain in the head, neck, upper back, shoulders and arms.
+- Cervical spinal canal stenosis.
+Patients with spinal stenosis in the cervical region of the spine typically experience weakness, tingling, numbness and pain in the head, neck, upper back, shoulders and arms.
 In extreme cases, damage to the protective covering that surrounds nerve fibers in the spinal cord can occur.
-In this case, symptoms may be profound, affecting balance and other vital functions.
+In this case, symptoms may be extreme, affecting balance and other vital functions.

-- Thoracic spinal stenosis – This rare condition occurs in the middle of the back, also called the thoracic region.
+- Thoracic spinal stenosis.
+This rare condition occurs in the middle of the back.
 Pain may be felt in the back, ribs, internal organs or the abdomen.

-- Lumbar spinal stenosis – Occurring in the lumbar (or lower back) region of the spine, this condition usually presents with pain in the lower back.
-Some patients also experience pain, numbness and weakness in the hips, buttocks, legs and feet.
+- Lumbar spinal stenosis.
+Occurring in the lumbar region of the spine, this condition usually presents itself with pain in the lower back.
+Some patients also experience pain, numbness, tingling and weakness in the hips, buttocks, legs and feet.

 Canal stenosis treatments